• OUR SCHOOL

 By partnering with corporates, government agencies, and other organisations, Youth Bridge secures placements, internships, and industry-specific learning opportunities, leading to meaningful, wage-earning employment.

 Youth Bridge has achieved a remarkable 71% success rate, a testament to the programme’s high-touch interaction and commitment to long-term success.
 This initiative operates in communities in Cape Town and Durban and seeks to extend its reach to the rest of South Africa.
-For more information, please email [email protected].
+For more information, please email 10x@sa.christelhouse.org.

 SIMUNYE: